More Control Flow Tools (Part I)

 • You can use functions like sum() to add up the range

-• They don’t store all the numbers at once (makes them very efficient but you can’t index/subset them like lists.
-More on this next month)
+• They don’t store all the numbers at once (makes them very efficient).

 4.4 break and continue Statements